varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

 ------------------

 The varnish way works great with single purpose containers.
-By sharing the varnish working directory read-only, vsm clients can be run in containers separate from those running varnishd instances on the same host.
+By sharing the varnish working directory read-only, vsm readers can be run in containers separate from those running varnishd instances on the same host.

-When running varnishd and vsm clients in the same process namespace, pid information can be used by vsm clients to determine if varnishd processes are alive.
+When running varnishd and vsm readers in the same process namespace, pid information can be used by vsm readers to determine if varnishd processes are alive.

-But, when running varnishd and vsm clients in different containers, the pid information has no relevance and may even be ambiguous across name spaces.
+But, when running varnishd and vsm readers in different containers, the pid information has no relevance and may even be ambiguous across name spaces.

-Thus, with such setups, the environment variable VSM_NOPID needs to be set for vsm clients to disable use of pid information.
+Thus, with such setups, the environment variable VSM_NOPID needs to be set for vsm readers to disable use of pid information.